 - Correlate air pressure / flow changes with temperature changes (using available temperature probes)

-Using the Packet Power EM3 wireless temperature and differential pressure sensor, monitors can be placed in strategic locations, as there is no requirement for network cables.
-Installation is further simplified with all monitors automatically configuring with the wireless Gateway, which can support up to 300 monitors a single IP address.
-Scaling past 300 monitors is as easy as adding more Gateways.
+Using Packet Power's environmental monitor with differential pressure sensor, you get comprehensive, real-time data on temperature, humidity and differential pressure.
+The monitor can be placed in strategic locations.
+Installation is further simplified with all monitors automatically connecting to the Gateway.
 No expertise is required as the network is self-configuring and data can be viewed immediately on Packet Power’s EMX Portal or integrated into any BMS or DCIM.

-Differential pressure can be a useful indicator when trying to optimize cooling systems and balancing air flow.
-Changes in differential pressure validate improvements in airflow such as better sealing of underfloor tiles or racks, or can point out unseen changes in air handling performances that may otherwise go unnoticed (i.e. a decreased differential pressure can be caused from leaks, fan performance, or obstructions).
+Differential pressure can be a useful indicator when trying to optimize cooling systems and balancing airflow.
+Changes in differential pressure validate improvements in airflow such as better sealing of underfloor tiles or racks.
+It can point out unseen changes in air handling performances that may otherwise go unnoticed (i.e. a decreased differential pressure can be caused from leaks, fan performance, or obstructions).

-Being able to observe differential pressure in key parts of the data center, air flow can be better understood, contained and directed, creating a more efficient and reliable environment.
+Being able to observe differential pressure in key parts of the data center, enables airflow to be better understood, contained and directed, creating a more efficient and reliable environment.